NBISweden/aMeta/README.md

-If the workflow is run on a HPC with the `--use-envmodules` option (see [using-environment-modules](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#using-environment-modules)), the workflow will check for an additional configuration file that configures environment modules.
+If the workflow is run on a HPC with the `--use-envmodules` option (see [using-environment-modules](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#using-environment-modules)), the workflow will check for an additional file that configures environment modules.
 By default, the file is `config/envmodules.yaml`, but a custom location can be set with the environment variable `ANCIENT_MICROBIOME_ENVMODULES`.

 Environmental modules configurations are placed in a configuration section